linkthrow/ProfanityFilter/README.md

 This package is intended to used with Laravel.
 Tested and working with laravel 5.1.

 This code is based on [Fastwebmedia/Profanity-Filter](https://github.com/fastwebmedia/Profanity-Filter).
-A major part of its code is taken from there and I added the things that I thought it required.
+A major part of it is taken from there and I added the things that I thought it required.

 ## Install